tvanantwerp/tomvanantwerp.com/src/technical-writing/resize-iframe-with-message-events.md

 layout: layouts/writing.liquid
 ---

-For the past several years, whenever I needed to embed a React into another site, I would use the [Pym.js](http://blog.apps.npr.org/pym.js/) library written by NPR.
+For the past several years, whenever I needed to embed a React app into another site, I would use the [Pym.js](http://blog.apps.npr.org/pym.js/) library written by NPR.
 With Pym, I was able to embed React apps in iframes with widths and heights that dynamically adjusted to the iframe's content.
-For example, if an app had conditional UI that was hidden unless you picked a certain option, I didn't need to worry that adding in the new UI would cause overflowing content in the iframe—it's height would simply adjust to match.
+For example, if an app had conditional UI that was hidden unless you picked a certain option, I didn't need to worry that adding in the new UI would cause overflowing content in the iframe—it's height would simply adjust as the new content became visible.

 But Pym is getting a bit old; I don't think it's been updated since 2018.
-And when I recently created my first interactive using Svelte instead of React, I absolutely could not get Pym to play nice with it.
+And when I recently created my first embedded app using Svelte instead of React, I absolutely could not get Pym to play nice with it.
 No matter how I tried to configure it, the iframe was always the default 150px height.
 The time had come to ditch Pym and write the code to do this myself using the `window.postMessage()` method.

-With `postMessage`, the embedded iframe site is able to send messages to the parent window.
+With `postMessage`, the embedded iframe site is able to send data to the parent window.
 Scripts in the parent `window` can then listen for the `message` event and take action based on the `data` sent.
-In this case, I'm sending a message with the `clientHeight` of the interactive and the parent window is using that information to adjust the height of the iframe.
+In this case, I'm sending a message with the `clientHeight` of the app content and the parent window is using that information to adjust the height of the iframe.
 [More detailed information can be found on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 Here are examples of a parent HTML page and the iframe-embedded child using the `message` event to set the iframe's height.
-In the child page, I use `setInterval` to regularly update the parent about the height so that I don't have to think too hard about what, precisely, might cause height changes in the app.
+In the child page, I use `setInterval` to regularly update the parent with the height so that I don't have to think too hard about what, precisely, might cause height changes in the app.
 If you know exactly what would or wouldn't trigger a change, you could send the event manually instead of updating at regular intervals.

 ```html
 <!-- parent.html -->